biocatchltd/yellowbox/docs/extras/logstash.rst

     Inherits from :class:`~service.YellowService`.

-    :param int port: Port to bind the server to.
+    :param port: Port to bind the server to.
 Default is random port.

     .. attribute:: records
         :type: list[dict[str, ...]]